kay0223/Dashboard-for-Student-At-Risk/README.md

 ## My role

-I designed and built the **data pipeline and the Power BI dashboard** end to end — the Moodle REST integration, the transform/risk-scoring logic, the star-schema output contract, and the dashboard and its DAX measures. *(Adjust this line if teammates contributed specific parts.)*
+I designed and built the **data pipeline and the Power BI dashboard** end to end - the Moodle REST integration, the transform/risk-scoring logic, the star-schema output contract, and the dashboard and its DAX measures.

 ## Dashboard preview